Chart Color Schemes

 Infrastructure

-North Manly has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+North Manly has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely impacting the area.
-Key projects include The Alba, Freshwater Beach Masterplan, Brookvale Structure Plan Implementation, and Warringah Mall Mixed Use Redevelopment.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 12 projects likely affecting the area.
+Notable ones are The Alba, Freshwater Beach Masterplan, Warringah Mall Mixed Use Redevelopment, and Brookvale Structure Plan Implementation.
 Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.